simeonschaub/DistributedNext.jl/docs/src/_changelog.md

 ### Fixed
 - Fixed behaviour of `isempty(::RemoteChannel)`, which previously had the side-effect of taking an element from the channel ([#3]).
+- Improved thread-safety, such that it should be safe to start workers with multiple threads and send messages between them ([#4]).

 ### Changed
 - Added a `project` argument to [`addprocs(::AbstractVector)`](@ref) to specify